kot-begemot-uk/uml-howto-v2/Developing.md

 ## Kernel debugging

-You an run UML under gdb now, though it will not necessarily agree to be started under it.
+You can run UML under gdb now, though it will not necessarily agree to be started under it.
 If you are trying to track a runtime bug, it is much better to attach gdb to a running UML instance and let UML run.